Why are there so few accessibility complaints from users?

 • Sometimes it is difficult to find the email address or feedback form - if there is one.
 Many organizations are so afraid of drowning in complaints that they hide their contact channels behind a labyrinth of FAQ lists and chatbots.

-• And if you finally find that feedback form, it might have so many mandatory fields that you don't understand, that quickly drain you of any remaining energy.
+• And if you finally find a feedback form, it might have so many mandatory fields that you don't understand, that quickly drain you of any remaining energy.

 • Ironically, even accessibility feedback forms are sometimes not accessible, potentially making them impossible to use for the only people who need them.
 Yes, I am looking at you, CAPTCHA.